donaldRwilliams/hypMuVar/README.md

-# hypMuWPvar
+# hypMuVar
-Bayesian Hypothesis Testing for Mean and Within-Person Variance Relations
+Bayesian Hypothesis Testing of Mean and Variance Relations